emslade23/EC444-Projects/quest-5/report.md

   b.
 Hub - Due to ESP32 board shortages, one hub was physically built, however  two IDs were assigned to it - a button was used to switch between the two IDs.
 The hub is essentially built the same as the fob ( with a IR  diode and IR LED) with the exception of the use of the LED.
 On the hub, the LED lights up when it successfully received information.
 The hub IDs were each assigned to a place.
 Hub 1 is the "Front door" while hub 2 is the "Garage door".
   c.
 RPi - This quest required the node.js to be on the RPi for authentification and the display on the web client.
 2. Software

   a.
 ESP32 code -

   b.
-Node.js - The NodeJS application reads in timestamp, fob id, location, and hub id data from the ESP32 through UDP socket.
+Node.js and Web Client - The NodeJS application reads in timestamp, fob id, location, and hub id data from the ESP32 through UDP socket.
 It then stores this data into a json format in the LevelDB database.
 The database is set up as follows:

           LevelDB Structure - Key : Value